Got a new hand-me-down or sewing up a storm and notice something’s not right? It could be time for a tune up.

 When should I have my sewing machine serviced?

 That depends on how much you sew with it.
 If you are sewing about 2 to 3 times a week, you should get your machine serviced at least every 12 months.

 If your machine was sitting around unused for a while, servicing it is a good idea as well before you use it again.

-What does a sewing machine service mean?
+What does a sewing machine service and repair mean?

 A professional sewing machine service will often fix the typical issues like poor tension, loud machine and other nagging problems while sewing.

 Your machine will get a proper clean of the insides, lubrication, general health check of gears, belt and hock & race and all the moving parts.
 We’ll contact you with an estimate should any further repair or change of parts be necessary.

 While the machine needs a regular service, some problems are user error (don’t be embarrassed, totally normal).
 When you pick up your machine after the sewing machine service, I am happy to sit with you for a few minutes and address the problem you have had.